wp-plugins/zedity/readme.txt

 *   [Zedity Turorials](http://zedity.com/blog/tutorials): tutorials on how to use Zedity, from installation to usage tips, release notes, etc.

-*   [Zedity Forum](http://zedity.uservoice.com): we always welcome your feedback and ideas!

 *   [Twitter page](https://www.twitter.com/Zedity): Follow Zedity on Twitter!

 *   [Facebook page](https://www.facebook.com/Zedity): Got a cool Zedity site to show?
 Contact us to share your link on our page!

+*   [Support and Assistance](http://zedity.uservoice.com): where to get assistance, ask for information, provide your suggestions and ideas!
+As an alternative, you can also [contact us](http://zedity.com).
+Note: If you think you have found a bug, and haven't found the solution in the [support section](http://wordpress.org/support/plugin/zedity), please provide specific information on what is not working, the version of browser, operating system, plugin, browser and, whenever possible, a link to a (test) page where we can see the issue.
+Thank you in advance!

 **Enjoy Zedity!**

-If you think you have found a bug, please do not hesitate to email us at 'info @ zedity.com' or to post either into the [support section](http://wordpress.org/support/plugin/zedity) or into the [Zedity Forum](http://zedity.uservoice.com).
-If you can, try to provide specific information on what is not working, the version of browser, operating system, plugin, browser and, whenever possible, a link to a (test) page where we can see the issue.
-Thank you in advance!

 == Installation ==